 Supporting Indie Authors

-I have recently been published, and one issue that comes up, time and again, is how people can go about supporting indie authors.
-In particular, friends and family who are far from the business of writing or social media or public relations or marketing or the like still want to provide a boost to their loved ones.
+I am published, and one issue that comes up, time and again, concerns how people can go about supporting indie authors.
+In particular, friends and family far removed from the business of writing or social media or public relations or marketing or the like still want to help out.

 The #1 Way You Can Support An Independent Author